-Most of us have deeply rooted concepts of learning and education, based primarily on our own educational experiences.
+Most of us have deeply rooted concepts of education and learning, based primarily on our own educational experiences.
 But rather than automatically replicating that system at home, we have an opportunity to begin at the beginning: redefining education.
 We have an opportunity to start over, sowing new seeds whose vines will grow into a hearty framework with strong, healthy roots, and blossoming flowers!

-Our source of wisdom and knowledge is not a textbook, a seminar, a conference, or the world.
-All wisdom and knowledge come from above.
-He will prepare us for every good work when we humbly allow the Holy Spirit to lead us, nurture us, teach us, and prepare us for His purpose.
+For the Christian, our source of wisdom and knowledge is not a textbook, a seminar, a conference, or the world.
+Rather, all wisdom and knowledge come from above.
 Remember whom you serve and commit all of your homeschool plans to Him.
 Keep His Word central in every educational endeavor and trust Him to guide you and your family into true wisdom!

 My son, if thou wilt receive my words, and hide my commandments with thee; So that thou incline thine ear unto wisdom, and apply thine heart to understanding; Yea, if thou criest after knowledge, and liftest up thy voice for understanding; If thou seekest her as silver, and searchest for her as for hid treasures; Then shalt thou understand the fear of the LORD, and find the knowledge of God.
 For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.